-The Certificate in Early Intervention is an eight-course hybrid program utilizing distance education in combination with short intensive on-campus instruction.
-The program provides advanced training in comprehensive, evidenced-based early intervention practices to early intervention/early childhood professionals.
+The Certificate in Early Intervention is an eight-course hybrid program of distance education in combination with short intensive on-campus instruction.
+The program provides advanced training in comprehensive, evidence-based early intervention practices to early intervention/early childhood professionals.

-At the completion of this program, participants will be able to:
+Upon successful completion of the program, participants will be able to:

 - Assess and promote social, emotional, developmental, and behavioral health of infants, toddlers, and young children in partnership with families in the context of their communities

 - Identify developmental, behavioral, and emotional problems and disorders early